This Copy Cat Jamba Juice Strawberries Wild Smoothie recipe takes me back to dating my husband.

 Describing the flares of color and painting the picture for me.

-This Jamba Juice Strawberry Wild Smoothie takes me back to those moments.
+This Jamba Juice smoothie recipe takes me back to those moments.

 When life was simpler.

 When we made time to stop and watch the sunset and didn’t let anything–including distance, keep us from sharing it together.